-Our results demonstrate that improving literacy skills can significantly increase academic performance in several disciplines, not only in language-related fields, but even more so in scientific ones.
+Our results demonstrate that improving literacy skills can significantly increase academic performances, not only in language-related fields, but even more so in scientific ones.
 Depending on the discipline, scores can increase by 0.5 to 1.0-1.5 points on average.
-As a consequence, the probability of students completing the first year of university (or at least one of the semesters) also increases.
+Consequently, the probability of students completing the first year of university (or at least one of the semesters) also increases.